joshdreagan/av-overview-sync/README.md

 ## Running on OpenShift

 Make sure to update the values in the `configmap.yml` and `secret.yml` files.
 Which are located in the `$PROJECT_ROOT/src/main/jkube` directory.
+These files are ignored by Git to prevent checking in personal/user keys or other secrets.

 ```
 cd $PROJECT_ROOT